2023 Camp Dates

 Your Child's Day at Sports Academy Camp

-• Recognize warning signs that a camper is being bullied
+• Recognize warning signs that a camper is being bullied.

-• Learn appropriate responses to bullying behavior
+• Learn appropriate responses to bullying behaviors.

-• Create a camp culture that does not tolerate bullying and aggressive behavior
+• Create a camp culture that does not tolerate bullying and aggressive behavior.

 Getting Your Child Ready for Camp